-John Hargis, a 12-time All-American and member of Auburn's first NCAA Championship swimming & diving team, is in his second aseason as the Tigers' associate head coach.
+John Hargis, a 12-time All-American and member of Auburn's first NCAA Championship swimming & diving team, is in his third season as the Tigers' associate head coach.

-A 1999 Auburn graduate and a gold medalist at the 1996 Atlanta Olympics, Hargis returned to the Plains after serving as head coach at Penn State for the last five seasons.
+A 1999 Auburn graduate and a gold medalist at the 1996 Atlanta Olympics, Hargis returned to the Plains after serving as head coach at Penn State for five seasons from 2008-13.